stormkit-io/www-stormkit-io/content/blog/hunting-zombie-processes-in-go-and-docker.md

 }
 ```

 This worked locally: killing the parent also terminated the children.
 I deployed an alpha version to our remote server, expecting victory.
-But `ps aux` showed `&lt;defunct&gt;` next to the processes — zombie processes! 🧠
+But `ps aux` showed `<defunct>` next to the processes — zombie processes! 🧠

 ## Zombie processes 101

 In Linux, a zombie process occurs when a child process terminates, but its parent doesn’t collect its exit status (via wait or waitpid).
-The process stays in the process table, marked `&lt;defunct&gt;`.
+The process stays in the process table, marked `<defunct>`.
 Zombies are harmless in small numbers but can exhaust the process table when accumulates, preventing new processes from starting.

 Locally, my Go binary was reaping processes fine.
 Remotely, zombies persisted.
 The key difference?
 The remote server ran Stormkit in a Docker container.